Natalie Venetia Belcon: Theater

 April 2007.
 She appeared Off-Broadway in the same role later in 2007, in which a reviewer commented that her "seductive presence is matched by her smoky voice."

-Belcon has performed in various productions and workshops of The Last Smoker in America, an original 4 character musical by Bill Russell and Peter Melnick, which received its world premiere at CATCO in Columbus, OH.
+Belcon has performed in various productions and workshops of The Last Smoker in America, an original 4 character musical by Bill Russell and Peter Melnick, which received its world premiere at CATCO in Columbus, Ohio.
 A workshop production was previously presented in the 2009 New York Musical Theatre Festival.
 The Last Smoker in America began performances Off-Broadway at the Westside Theatre on July 11, 2012 and closed in September 2012.
+She was in Matilda the Musical on Broadway at the Shubert Theatre as Mrs Phelps, replacing Karen Aldridge.

-Belcon was in Matilda the Musical on Broadway at the Shubert Theatre as Mrs Phelps, replacing Karen Aldridge.
+In March 2025, she opened the Broadway production of Buena Vista Social Club playing Cuban singer and dancer Omara Portuondo.
+For her performance, she won the Tony Award for Best Featured Actress in a Musical.

 Television

-Belcon was last seen in 2007 as an HR Rep in Damages.
+Belcon appeared as an HR Rep in Damages.
 Before this she was seen in Johnny and the Sprites until its end with her Avenue Q co-star, John Tartaglia.
 She plays Gwen, the neighbor of Tartaglia's character, Johnny T.

-Belcon has also had recurring roles on the television shows The Education of Max Bickford, Beverly Hills, 90210 and Roc.
-Her most notable guest star appearance came in an episode of The Fresh Prince of Bel Air, as JoAnn Morgan.
+Belcon had recurring roles on the television shows The Education of Max Bickford, Beverly Hills, 90210 and Roc.
+Her most notable guest star appearance came in an episode of The Fresh Prince of Bel-Air, as JoAnn Morgan.
 She also guest starred in episodes of Martin, Living Single, and The Cosby Show.